 Traditionally, technology has been optimized for people who learn through trial and error.
 Because of this, other learning styles, or people who need additional support or context, have been overlooked.

 My intern projects strived to make Microsoft products more inclusive for people with different learning styles, all while ensuring that our content was accessible and inclusive for any Microsoft user.

 During my internship, I realized that any person can prefer guidance - it simply depends on their context or motivation.
 Our team's goal was to make a person’s experience in Settings of Windows devices feel as intuitive as possible, and provide guidance where it would be helpful.

 Working on this team made me realize that writing is central to any user experience.
 For example, how could you find the new Photos app that’s now renamed “Story Remix” if you don’t have a “What’s New” section to guide you?

 As an intern, I wrote crisp, helpful, and friendly user interface text based on data on customer intent.
 I did this for 1) a new feature that will come out in 2018 and 2) help articles on Microsoft Support's page.

 Using data to understand intent

 To choose scenarios for my new content area, I used data on raw customer queries to define the scope of the queries I wrote.
 Then, I cross-referenced content that we already had on support.microsoft.com to ensure that my language was consistent and included any relevant call-outs.

 Concise is Nice

 One of the hardest things to learn about interning at Microsoft was focusing on keeping my content concise and conversational.
-I tried to write friendly UX/UI text that would address the customer's need and problem, but explain this in terms that were supportive and helpful.
+My goal was to write friendly UX/UI text that would address the customer's need and problem, but explain this in terms that were supportive and helpful.